House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Rockwell RK7241S

-We were satisfied with the 30-inch rip capacity, but we weren’t impressed with the fence on this saw.
+We were satisfied with the 30-inch rip capacity but weren’t impressed with the fence on the saw.
 It wasn’t very stable and it had a tendency to migrate during cuts.
-Worse, the blade wasn’t parallel to the miter guide from the factory, which meant we had to tear it apart and make some adjustments.
+Even Worse, the blade wasn’t parallel to the miter guide from the factory, which meant we had to tear it apart and make some adjustments.

-This saw also includes a laser indicator for adjusting blade tilt.
-This was an interesting feature that we haven’t seen on other table saws, though it’s really just a novelty.
+The Rockwell saw also includes a laser indicator for adjusting blade tilt.
+This was an interesting feature that we haven’t seen on other table saws, though it’s just a novelty.

 Pros